allegroai/clearml-docs/docs/integrations/pytorch_lightning.md

 You can view all the task details in the [WebApp](../webapp/webapp_overview.md).

 ## Automatic Logging Control
-By default, when ClearML is integrated into your TensorFlow script, it captures TensorFlow definitions, models, and scalars.
+By default, when ClearML is integrated into your PyTorch Lightning script, it captures models, and scalars.
 But, you may want to have more control over what your experiment logs.

 To control a task's framework logging, use the `auto_connect_frameworks` parameter of [`Task.init()`](../references/sdk/task.md#taskinit).